jkmrto/website/content/posts/docker-with-erlang-distributed.md

 > `This library provides a mechanism for automatically forming clusters of Erlang nodes`.

+## Libcluster POC

-Let's build a simple application making use of this library.
+Let's build a simple proof of concept with libcluster to run some test over it.

 - Create the project: